skyflowapi/skyflow-python/README.md

 ```

 ### Vault APIs
-The [Vault](https://github.com/skyflowapi/skyflow-python/tree/main/Vault) python module is used to perform operations on the vault such as inserting records, detokenizing tokens, retrieving tokens for a skyflow_id and to invoke gateway.
+The [Vault](https://github.com/skyflowapi/skyflow-python/tree/main/Vault) python module is used to perform operations on the vault such as inserting records, detokenizing tokens, retrieving tokens for a skyflow_id and to invoke a connection.

 To use this module, the skyflow client must first be initialized as follows.